-Lululemon’s first fashion brand, 10 years in the making, is here
+Lululemon’s first new brand, 10 years in the making, is here

 For the last decade, Lululemon has been quietly tinkering with a luxury streetwear label called Lab.
 The $3.8 billion sportswear giant first piloted the concept in 2009, opening a store in Vancouver.
-Then, three years ago, it opened two more Lab stores in New York.
-For years, these were the only places to catch a peek at the project and buy a few limited-edition pieces.
+Then, over the last three years, it opened two more Lab stores in New York.
+Until now, these were the only places to catch a peek at the project and buy a few limited-edition pieces.
 But today, Lab hits prime time: The newest 44-piece collection will be available online and at 45 stores across North America, Europe, and Asia.

 “Lab allows us to flex a slightly different muscle than we get to do in the main Lululemon line,” says Ben Stubbington, senior VP of men’s design, who led the design of Lab.
 “It gives us room to play with design, instigate ideas, and try new things.”